SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 ## Dataset Overview

-The foundation of our analysis is a Dataset encompassing **61 attributes** across **39,797 news articles**.
-These attributes cover a broad spectrum, including basic metrics like_ word counts, multimedia elements_, and advanced indicators such as _keyword performance and sentiment analysis_.
-The "shares" attribute, indicating the article's popularity, serves as our target variable.
-This extensive Dataset offers a fertile ground for exploring the multifaceted nature of content engagement.
+The foundation of our analysis is a Dataset comprising of **39,797** online news articles, each characterized by **61 attributes** detailing content structure, style, and context.
+Attributes include following types of metrics:
+- Textual metrics like word count and uniqueness, Multimedia element count (images and videos), publication timing, content category (e.g., lifestyle, entertainment, business), and sentiment analysis.
+- SEO-related keywords performance and article linkage (internal and external) are tracked.
+- Latent Dirichlet Allocation (LDA) topics to gauge content themes.
+- The target variable, "shares," represents article popularity, offering a quantitative measure of social interactions.

+All the attirbutes with their description are listed here: https://github.com/SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/wiki/Dataset-Features

+This rich dataset enables a comprehensive analysis of factors influencing news article engagement.

 ## Research Questions